Skip to main content

 When was Casa’s plan confirmed and when did it go effective?

-Bankruptcy filings described a confirmation order entered on June 5, 2024 and an effective date on June 7, 2024.
+The Confirmation Order was entered on June 5, 2024 and the effective date was June 7, 2024.
 Sidley characterized the case as a ~65-day path from filing to confirmation in its confirmation announcement.

 Was NetComm included in the U.S. chapter 11 case?